FriederikeBock/ALICEPCGtutorial/QA/clusterQA.md

 ## Identify Bad Cells

-For bad cell identification, we need the output from GammaCalo with cellQA output contained \(perferably option '5'\) downloaded runwise.
+For bad cell identification, we need the output from GammaCalo with cellQA output contained \(perferably option '5'\) downloaded runwise \(if you don't know how to download runwise output, look here [Download Output](/AliPhysicsAndGrid/download.md)\).

 **1. Run QA\_RunwiseV2.C**
 with doEventQA = kTRUE and doClusterQA = kTRUE \(doMergedQA for EMCal merged analysis\) with doExtQA == 2! \(important for cell level output\) using data + MC input in order to generate all needed histograms + txt-files for bad cell identification